wbb1977/CorpseInfo/README.md

 * /corpseinfo mode - Toggle between automatic inspection on/off (Default: automode is on).
 If off, you have to left click the corpse to inspect it.
 * /corpseinfo chat - Toggle whether to suppress the ouput of /who commands initiated by this addon (Default: suppress output)

-# KoS Support
+# SKMap, HoloFriends and ct_PlayerNotes Support
-Integrated support for Opium KoS Addon (currently disabled for KoS 2.7b) and SKMap.
-These two stores data about enemy player (race, level, class).
+SKMap (up to v1.6) stores data about enemy player (race, level, class).
 CorpseInfo utilize this information if available.
 It will add your note/comment about the player to the tooltip and for enemy player it adds race, level and class.

-Notes from HoloFriends and ct_PlayerNotes are also shown if available.
+Notes from HoloFriends (up to v0.11) and ct_PlayerNotes (up to v1.31) are also shown if available.

 # If you use TipBuddy